Read This First

 Prompt 3: Is it possible that, in many of these cases, the individual is over-projecting; assuming their own character flaws are universal among humans?

-The section turns on Over-Projection and Character Flaws, Understanding Projection, and Connection to Distorted Views.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Over-Projection and Character Flaws, Understanding Projection, and Connection to Distorted Views in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Over-Projection and Character Flaws distinct from Understanding Projection.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Over-Projection and Character Flaws distinct from Understanding Projection.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Distorted Views and Their Impact on Credences, Real-Life Accounts of Distorted Views Leading, and Over-Projection and Character Flaws.
+Treat Distorted Views and Their Impact on Credences, Real-Life Accounts of Distorted Views Leading, and Over-Projection and Character Flaws as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 Misjudgment